 When you ask your car insurance provider about the requirements for a claim, one of the items on the list is a notarized affidavit.
-Now you wonder: Why do I have to provide an affidavit for car insurance claim?
+Now you wonder: Why do I have to provide an affidavit of car insurance claim?
 Aren't the photos I took of the accident and my damaged car enough to prove what happened?
 How do I get this document?

-When an affidavit for car insurance claim is notarized, it means that you have sworn under oath about the truth of the facts in the affidavit and signed it in front of a notary public.
+When an affidavit of car insurance claim is notarized, it means that you have sworn under oath about the truth of the facts in the affidavit and signed it in front of a notary public.
 The document should also have the notary public's signature and seal.

-The notarized affidavit is a requirement for most types of car insurance claims, like own damage (or self-accident), CTPL (Compulsory Third Party Liability), excess bodily injury, third-party property damage, Acts of God, RSMD (riot, strike, malicious damage, and civil disturbance), and towing reimbursement.
+A notarized affidavit is a requirement for most types of car insurance claims, like own damage (or self-accident), CTPL (Compulsory Third Party Liability), excess bodily injury, third-party property damage, Acts of God, RSMD (riot, strike, malicious damage, and civil disturbance), and towing reimbursement.

 This legal document is where you tell your version of the story, which is simply a factual narration of the incident.
-For example, if you got your windshield caved in from an accident, you can get an affidavit of damage to your vehicle windshield.
+For example, if you got your windshield caved in from an accident, you can get an affidavit of damage to your vehicle's windshield.

-The simplest way to secure a notarized affidavit is to go straight to a notary public, which already has a template for this kind of document (Alternatively, your car insurance company may provide you with a template for affidavit).
+The simplest way to secure a notarized affidavit is to go straight to a notary public, which already has a template for this kind of document (Alternatively, your car insurance company may provide you with a template for an affidavit).
 You only have to provide the details of the incident.

 Be ready with the details that the notary public will ask of you when preparing your affidavit:

 - What, when, and where the incident happened (be as detailed as possible).